aicsyou/simpleUI-Logger/README.md

-# sf-USB-UI-Logger
+# simpleUI-Logger
-A tiny voltage/current logger with USB
+A tiny, simple voltage/current logger with USB for DIYers